- Forming Relationships with Policy-Makers

 House of Commons—the elected, lower house of Parliament.
 It is the principal means through which Canadians can participate in legislative decision-making.

-Member of Parliament (MP)—an elected official in the House of Commons.
+Member of Parliament (MP)—elected federal officials in the House of Commons.
 Each MP represents a riding.

-Opposition Party Critic—representatives from opposition parties responsible for presenting party policies in a certain area and critiquing government policy in that area.
+Opposition Party Critic—representatives from opposition parties responsible for presenting party policies on a certain issue and critiquing government policy on that issue.

-Prime Minister—head of the government of Canada and the chairman of the Cabinet, who is the leader of the party with the most seats in the House of Commons.
+Prime Minister—head of the government of Canada and the chairman of the Cabinet.
+The leader of the party with the most seats in the House of Commons.

 Senate—the upper house of Parliament, meant to act as a check and balance to the House of Commons.
-Senators are appointed by the Governor General, on the advice of the Prime Minister.
-Senators can remain in the Senate until age 75.
+Senators are appointed by the Governor General, on the advice from the Prime Minister.
+Senators can remain in the Senate until they reach 75 years of age.

 Supreme Court of Canada—the highest court in Canada.
 The Supreme Court has nine justices and hears appeals from decisions of provincial courts.